NOTICE: Meet-ups are on pause until September, as I work on re-launching this organization with even better planning and resources! READ MORE HERE

 Step 3: Show up

-I’m planning the eighth Sprout Sessions meet-up for
+I’m planning the thirteenth Sprout Sessions meet-up for

-Time and location will be announced privately to those who’ve registered by the third week of August.
+Time and location will be announced privately to those who’ve registered by the second week of September.

 To start, I will be picking out parks that are easily accessible for folks at all ability levels with ample free parking, no entry fees, and a nearby playground for those with kids.